stas-prokopiev/local_simple_database/README.rst

 After running this code in the folder with path = *"./folder_with_all_my_databases"*

-will be created file *"./folder_with_all_my_databases/int_times_I_ve_eaten.txt"* with value.
+will be created file *"int_times_I_ve_eaten.txt"* with value.

-Value is stored in a human-readable txt file, so you can always access it.
+Value is stored in a human-readable .txt file, so you can always access it.

 To get it some time later, just use: